jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ```

 The second verification step examines the `ConsensusResult` account, which serves as the permanent, immutable record of the voting outcome:

+- **Consensus Result Existence & Fetching**:
+  - The test successfully fetches the `ConsensusResult` account using its PDA derived from the NCN pubkey and epoch.
+Its existence implies consensus was reached and the account was created.
+- **Consensus Status Validation**:

 * **Consensus Result Existence & Fetching**:
   - The test successfully fetches the `ConsensusResult` account using its PDA derived from the NCN pubkey and epoch.
 Its existence implies consensus was reached and the account was created.

-*   **Consensus Status Validation**:
+2.  **Consensus Status Validation**:
     - `is_consensus_reached()` checks an internal flag derived from stored values (like `consensus_slot` > 0), confirming the outcome is officially recognized.

-*   **Metadata Verification**:
+- **Metadata Verification**:
   - Asserts that the `epoch` field matches the current epoch.
   - Asserts that the `weather_status` matches the expected `winning_weather_status`.
-*   **Cross-Account Consistency Check**:
+- **Cross-Account Consistency Check**:
   - Fetches the `BallotBox` again.
   - Retrieves the `BallotTally` corresponding to the winning ballot from the `BallotBox`.
   - Asserts that the `vote_weight` stored in the `ConsensusResult` exactly matches the `stake_weight` recorded in the winning `BallotTally` within the `BallotBox`.
 This ensures consistency between the temporary voting record and the permanent result.
-*   **Detailed Reporting**:
+- **Detailed Reporting**:
   - Prints key details from the verified `ConsensusResult` account for confirmation.

 Verifying the `ConsensusResult` confirms that the outcome was durably stored with the correct details and consistent with the voting process itself.